KateAnn19/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+You have to have several syntactic parts to build a class component

 2. Describe the different phases of the component lifecycle.